Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: Summary

-Our results emphasize the critical role of environment in regulating early chemical enrichment.
-Future JWST/NIRSpec follow-up will refine metallicity diagnostics/measurements and explore variations in ionization conditions (e.g., Zhou et al. In prep), while deeper and wider grism surveys will extend these studies to lower masses and larger areas.
-For example, the ongoing JWST COSMOS-3D survey will provide a unique opportunity to study the metal-enrichment in a much larger area mapping both underdense and overdense structures in the COSMOS field \citep[e.g.,][]{Horowitz_22}.
+Our results emphasize the critical role of the environment in regulating early chemical enrichment.
+Future JWST/NIRSpec follow-up will refine metallicity diagnostics/measurements and explore variations in ionization conditions, while deeper and wider grism surveys will extend these studies to lower masses and larger areas.
+For example, the ongoing JWST COSMOS-3D survey will provide a unique opportunity to study the metal-enrichment in a much larger area, mapping both underdense and overdense structures in the COSMOS field \citep[e.g.,][]{Horowitz_22}.